-Since the programme began in 2008/09, 1 496 farms have been created from more than 4,7 million ha of land acquired.
-Over the medium term, the department aims to acquire approximately 281 165 ha of strategically located land.
+Since the programme began in 2008/09, 1 496 farms have been created from more than 4

+.7 million ha of land acquired.
+Over the medium term, the department aims to acquire approximately 281 165 hectares of strategically located land.

-The Office of the Valuer-General, which has been operational since 2015/16, ensures efficient acquisition and equitable valuation of land.
+The Office of the Valuer-General ensures efficient acquisition and equitable valuation of land.